Dodge County Court Records

 Dodge County Family Court Records

 The Dodge County Family Court handles custody, placement, child support, divorce, and related domestic matters.
-Family Court Services — overseen by Court Commissioner Steve Seim ((920) 386-3543) and Family Court Counsel Director Jennifer Smith ((920) 386-3888) — provides co-parent education, mediation, and parenting plan evaluations for parents with custody and placement disputes.
+Family Court Services — overseen by Court Commissioner Steve Seim ((920) 386-3543) and Family Court Counsel Director Jennifer Smith ((920) 386-3888) — provides co-parent education, mediation, and parenting plan evaluations for parents navigating custody and placement disputes.

 Divorce and Legal Separation

 Divorce and legal separation actions are filed with the Dodge County Clerk of Courts.
 The filing fee for a family action without a request for support or maintenance is $184.50; with a support or maintenance request, the fee is $194.50.
-These amounts include the $75.00 base filing fee, a $20.00 family court counseling services surcharge under Wis.
-Stat. § 767.405, and applicable court support and justice information surcharges.
+These totals include the $75.00 base filing fee, a $20.00 family court counseling services surcharge under Wis.
+Stat.
+767.405, and applicable court support and justice information surcharges.
 Post-judgment motions cost $30.00, and a custody/placement revision petition costs $50.00.

 The Wisconsin Court System provides self-help divorce and legal separation forms online, which walk filers through a guided questionnaire to generate the necessary documents.